Ready to learn the risks of not performing bank reconciliations? Read on.

 Inaccurate financial records due to unperformed bank reconciliations can also impact your decision-making process.

-You may rely on outdated or flawed financial statement, leading to poor strategic choices based on faulty information.
+You may rely on outdated or flawed financial statements, leading to poor strategic choices based on faulty information.

 In today’s competitive business environment, making informed and data-driven decisions is vital for long-term success.